bstefanescu/qutejs/web/doc/docs/templates.md

 ## Directives

 Apart the syntax differences from HTML, the `JSQ` language introduce some new tag and attribute names used to control the rendering and the reactive phase of the template.
-These are the **tag directives** and the **attribute directives** bellow:
+These are the **tag directives** and the **attribute directives** below:

 #### Tag Directives